 - All incoming non-student exchange visitors must report their arrival to IPS and complete the mandatory physical check-in.
 Call (906-487-2160) or email IPS (firstname.lastname@example.org) to make an appointment within the first week of arrival.

 - For the physical check-in please bring your passport (with visa), DS‐2019, and your local address.
 If you have brought dependents with you, please bring all of their documents as well.
+Once you complete the check in, your mandatory orientation session will be schedule.
 Once you have completed the mandatory orientation, your SEVIS record will be validated within three days.

 - If you fail to report to IPS, your SEVIS record will automatically be invalidated by the SEVIS system.
 This means that you will not be allowed to continue your program at the University and must return home.